piyushahuja/piyushahuja.github.io/about_professional.md

 <img class='inset right' src='/1.jpg' title='Piyush Ahuja' width='130px' />

 Platonia ("Tinder for skills barter") will be on Google playstore by the end of this week.
-It has been my labour of love so please check it out when its launched and leave some feedback!
+It has been my labour of love for the past one year, so do check it out when its launched and leave some feedback!

 I study data structures and algorithms in my free time.
 This [github repository](https://github.com/piyushahuja/data-structures-and-algorithms) contains some useful implementations in Java.
 I try to add comments which give an intuition behind  an algorithm, so you might find it useful for learning purposes.